Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Guidelines for On-the-fly Mayhem

-To make things easier, I have created a small inspiration guide to illustrate how easy this structure can be.
+To make things easier, I have created a small [[inspiration]] guide to illustrate how easy this [[structure]] can be.
 Print out this template (or the expanded version that follows), and circle descriptors as they become relevant.
 You will likely find that you only need to do this once or twice before you get the hang of running games in this style.

 Start with a couple of opening lines taken from things around you or previous stories.
 Remember to be purposely vague.

 Hook the players with a call to action.

-Decide if the first encounter will help or hinder the hunters.
+Decide if the first encounter will help or hinder [[the hunters]].
 Then pick one of the following: They are attacked; Someone tells them something (is it true?); They find a clue.

 Pick some descriptors: